Concordia median real estate price is $246,681, which is less expensive than 68.3% of Wisconsin neighborhoods and 71.9% of all U.S. neighborhoods.

 One of the most interesting things about the Concordia neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 66.3% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 99.5% of the neighborhoods in America.

-In addition, the Concordia neighborhood stands out for having an average per capita income lower than 98.4% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Concordia neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.4% of the neighborhoods in America.
 Also of note, 61.2% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Renter-occupied real estate is dominant in the Concordia neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 98.7%, which is higher than 98.9% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.